 Mount Yoshino (Yoshinoyama)

 As Japan’s most famous cherry blossom viewing spot, it has over 30,000 cherry trees at different elevations of the mountain.
-You can enjoy seeing the many species of cherry trees while visiting the touristy town and temples in the area.
-And when you hike up to the top, the view of all the cherry blossom in full bloom is just simply breathtaking!
+You can enjoy seeing the many species of cherry trees while visiting the touristy towns and temples.
+And when you hike up to the top, the view of all the cherry blossoms in full bloom is breathtaking!

-There are a few types of food that are unique to Nara, like the ones mentioned below.
-Some of these dishes can be found in the suggested restaurant list.
+A few types of food are unique to Nara, like the ones mentioned below.
+Some of these dishes can be found in the suggested restaurants.

-- Miwa somen – wheat flour, hand-stretched noodles made with wheat served in ice water and eat it with dashi soy sauce
+- Miwa somen – wheat flour, hand-stretched noodles made with wheat served in ice water and eaten with dashi soy sauce

 - Asuka Nabe – hot pot dish of chicken, vegetables, tofu cooked in goat’s milk and chicken broth and white miso paste